gadjetnut/cc1110/README.md

 **Repository Details**

 I have tried to put together a group a example code that give you the building blocks for any RF based IoT project.
-I included the TI example code that DOES NOT compile on SDCC but is there for reference if you need more examples.
+I also included the TI example code that DOES NOT compile on SDCC but is there for reference if you need more examples.

 Here is a list of the examples I developed that are supported by SDCC:
  * Blink - Uses a GPIO output pin to blink an LED and a delay function to delay teh CPU between blinks